 Apple has its own Apple Maps; Google also has its Maps app for all devices.
 But when a relatively smaller company develops a similar app and when that gets mentioned by Tim Cook himself, it’s a huge deal.
 It takes a lot of hard work, sleepless nights, and great developers to build a life-changing app.
 MapQuest is one such app on the App Store that has pulled off the task way beyond user’s expectations.

-Hundred thousands of users are already using MapQuest almost everyday for their live traffic information on the routes they cruise through.
-Quite a lot of users love the interface, the free voice-guided nav and the turn-by-turn that the app delivers.
+Hundreds of thousands of users are already using MapQuest almost every day for live traffic information on the routes they cruise through.
+Quite a lot of users love the interface, the free voice-guided nav, and the turn-by-turn that the app delivers.
 And frankly, MapQuest is one of those apps that is already a hit.

 - Free voice-guided nav

 - Gas prices – a relatively new feature that aims to help you save on gas

 - Live traffic – with live-updates refreshed every five minutes

 - Live traffic camera – again, a new feature

 - Easy search function

 - You can create route from a location that is different from your current location